 Style and Kitsch around 1900

 This project explores the connection between style, Aestheticism, Art Nouveau, kitsch and advertising.
-It is guided by the assumption that the »determination for style« (Wustmann, 1915) observed at the turn of the century is to be understood as a reaction to the mass production and popular fiction, thus to be understood as a conscious attempt to define and distinguish.
-In addition, through analysis of the cult of beauty and health, and the glorification of the youth, as well as an examination of the ornamental, decorative and surface aesthetic, this project will show how kitsch immigrated into art, literature and advertising.
-This project aims not only to counter the desideratum of a systematic investigation of stylistic pluralism around 1900, but also to show that the discussions about an appropriate style cannot be understood without the kitsch-discourse.
-This assertion opens up the possibility of being able to describe modernist style discourses beyond epochal and individual styles: kitsch has been part of Modernism's stylistic aspirations from its very beginning.
+It is guided by the assumption that the “determination for style” (Wustmann, 1915) observed at the turn of the century is to be understood as a reaction to mass production and popular fiction, thus as a conscious attempt to define and distinguish.
+In addition, through analysis of the cult of beauty and health, and the glorification of the youth, as well as an examination of the ornamental, decorative and surface aesthetic, this project will show how kitsch has been integrated into art, literature and advertising.
+This study aims not only to counter the desideratum of a systematic investigation of stylistic pluralism around 1900, but also to show that the discussions about an appropriate style cannot be understood without the kitsch-discourse.
+This assertion opens up the possibility of being able to describe modernist style discourses beyond epochal and individual styles: kitsch has been part of Modernism’s stylistic aspirations from its very beginning.